rubygems/rubygems.org/CONTRIBUTING.md

     ``` bash
     RUBYGEMS_HOST=http://localhost:3000 gem push hola-0.0.3.gem
     ```

+#### Developing with dev secrets

+If you're a member of the RubyGems.org team and have access to development secrets in the shared 1Password, you can automatically use those secrets by installing the [1Password CLI](https://developer.1password.com/docs/cli) and prefixing your commands with `script/dev`.

+For example, running `script/dev bin/rails s` will launch the development server with development secrets set in the environment.

 ---

 When everything is set up, start the web server with `rails server` and browse to